awakecoding/awakecoding.com/content/posts/vibe-coding-a-rust-mcp-proxy-in-vscode-with-github-copilot.md

    http://localhost:6274/?MCP_PROXY_AUTH_TOKEN=da40cba93f37728bdd42788abd6c74185eeb280b0bbee9d2de23095376286a4f
 ```

+If you are using WSL without the [mirrored networking mode](https://learn.microsoft.com/en-us/windows/wsl/networking#mirrored-mode-networking), you may run into issues accessing the localhost URL from the Windows host.

 ![MCP Inspector - Microsoft Learn Docs](/images/posts/vibe-coding-mcp-inspector-learn-docs.png)

 ## Model Context Protocol: The Basics

 [MCP is quite simple at its core](https://modelcontextprotocol.io/specification/2025-06-18): it's just JSON-RPC over stdio or HTTP.
 You can list tools to discover what the MCP server supports, and let the LLM figure out when to call them.